redis-field-engineering/dynatrace-activegate-for-redis-enterprise/README.md

 To enable filtering on the database dashboards above, you will need to manually tag the device because the current API does not allow us to do this automatically.

-Go to Technologies -> ActiveGate RedisEnterprise Clusters -> CLUSTER and add the RedisEnterpriseDatabase tag.
+Go to Technologies -> ActiveGate RedisEnterprise Clusters -> CLUSTER.
+Then add the RedisEnterpriseDatabase tag.

 ![Tags for Database Dashboard](docs/adding_tags.png)